 You can practice the calculation by using the example above.
 Company A had earnings of $10,000 and 1,000 shares outstanding, which equals an EPS of $10 ($10,000 ÷ 1,000 = $10).
 Company B also had earnings of $10,000, but with 10,000 shares outstanding, which equals an EPS of $1 ($10,000 ÷ 10,000 = $1).

 Therefore, from an EPS standpoint, Company A is a more enticing investment opportunity.

 Types of EPS Numbers

-- Trailing EPS – last year’s numbers and the only actual EPS
+- The trailing EPS uses last year’s numbers, making it the only EPS that isn't speculative.

 - The current EPS uses numbers from all four quarters of the current fiscal year, including projections of expected earnings and outstanding shares in quarters that haven't yet happened.